CWE-1278: Missing Protection Against Hardware Reverse Engineering Using Integrated Circuit (IC) Imaging Techniques

 The listings below show possible areas for which the given weakness could appear.
 These may be for specific named Languages, Operating Systems, Architectures, Paradigms, Technologies, or a class of such platforms.
 The platform is listed along with how frequently the given weakness appears for that instance.

 The table below specifies different individual consequences associated with the weakness.
 The Scope identifies the application security area that is violated, while the Impact describes the negative technical impact that arises if an adversary succeeds in exploiting this weakness.
 The Likelihood provides information about how likely the specific consequence is expected to be seen relative to the other consequences in the list.
 For example, there may be high likelihood that a weakness will be exploited to achieve a certain impact, but a low likelihood that it will be exploited to achieve a different impact.

-Consider a SoC design that embeds a secret key in read-only memory (ROM).
-The key is baked into the design logic itself meaning it cannot be modified after fabrication and is identical for all ICs.
-An attacker in possession of the IC can decapsulate and delayer the chip.
-After imaging the layers, computer vision algorithms or manual inspection of the circuit features can locate the ROM and reveal the value of the key bits as encoded in the visible circuit structure of the ROM.
+Consider an SoC design that embeds a secret key in read-only memory (ROM).
+The key is baked into the design logic and may not be modified after fabrication causing the key to be identical for all devices.
+An attacker in possession of the IC can decapsulate and delayer the device.
+After imaging the layers, computer vision algorithms or manual inspection of the circuit features locate the ROM and reveal the value of the key bits as encoded in the visible circuit structure of the ROM.

 This entry is still under development and will continue to see updates and content improvements.

 More information is available — Please select a different filter.